 The device has an 8-bit status register that software can read during the device operation for operation state query.
-The status register can be read by issuing the GET FEATURES (0FH) command, followed by the feature address C0h or F0h (see FEATURE OPERATION).
-The Output Driver Register can be set and read by issuing the SET FEATURE (0FH) and GET FEATURE command followed by the feature address D0h (see FEATURE OPERATION).
+The status register can be read by issuing the Get Features (0FH) command, followed by the feature address C0h (see Feature Operation).
+The Output Driver Register can be set and read by issuing the Set Features (1FH) and Get Features command followed by the feature address D0h (see Feature Operation).